Posts Tagged ‘Good Zoo at Oglebay’

 Labor Day Weekend Activities at Oglebay include Symphony Performance with Fireworks and Drool in the Pool Dog Swim

-A Labor Day weekend favorite, “Fort Henry Days”, returns to Site One at Oglebay on Saturday, and Sunday from 10:00 a.m. until 5 p.m. on both days.
-A battle reenactment will be held at Camp Russel at 3:00 p.m. on both Saturday and Sunday.
+Another long-time favorite Labor Day event, “Fort Henry Days”, returns to Levenson Shelter/Site One at Oglebay on Saturday and Sunday from 10:00 a.m. until 5 p.m. on both days.
+A battle reenactment will be held at Camp Russel at 3:00 p.m. on both days.

 Hargleroad noted that there is no admission to the Wheeling Symphony performance, Fort Henry Days and the Woodcarver’s Show, although donations are appreciated at the Woodcarver’s Show.